MichalKarbownik/falcon-docs/docs/falcon-client/basics.md

 ### Styles

-`falcon-client` provide out of the box support for `css` and `scss`, and you should write them in `*css` and `*.scss` files accordingly.
+`falcon-client` provides out of the box support for `css` and `scss`, and you should write them in `*.css` and `*.scss` files accordingly.

 However, css modules convention is also supported [see the details](https://github.com/css-modules/css-modules).
-To make it use you need to add `module` prefix to file extension.
+To make it work you need to add `module` prefix to the file extension.
 For example, vanilla css with modules should be located in `*.module.css`, and scss with modules in `*.module.scss`.

 ### Internal Server Error page